Epoxy Injection Crack Repair

 Crack Evaluation

-We assess the crack's type, depth, and activity level to confirm epoxy injection is the right method.
+We assess the crack type, width, direction, and signs of structural movement to confirm epoxy is the appropriate repair method.

 Epoxy Injection